Core Humanities 4: Enlightenment, Romanticism, and Modernity

 • Writing-Intensive Course

-Undergraduate Prerequisites: First Year Writing Seminar (e.g., CASCC 101 or WR 120). - In this fourth semester of Core humanities, we explore works of philosophy and literature that interrogate Enlightenment and Romantic ideals of social hierarchy, what it means to know, the relations of subjectivity to reason, and how freedom can be found.
+Undergraduate Prerequisites: First Year Writing Seminar (e.g., CASCC 101 or WR 120). - In this fourth semester of Core humanities, we explore works of philosophy and literature that interrogate Enlightenment and Romantic ideals of social hierarchy, what it means to know, the relationship between subjectivity and reason, and how freedom can be found.
 Works by Voltaire, Kant, Austen, Shelley, the English Romantic Poets, Beethoven, Goethe, Whitman, Dickinson, and Douglass are included.
-We cross the threshold of the twentieth century with drama by Chekhov, the perspectivism of Nietzsche, and a critique of inequality by W.E.B.
+We cross into the twentieth century with drama by Chekhov, the perspectivism of Nietzsche, and a critique of inequality by W.E.B.
 Du Bois.
 Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Philosophical Inquiry and Life's Meanings, Ethical Reasoning, Writing- Intensive Course.

 Section Instructor Location Schedule Notes